google/knative-gcp/docs/examples/pullsubscription/README.md

 # PullSubscription Example

 This sample shows how to configure `PullSubscriptions`.
-This can be considered an implementation detail of the [PubSub Source](../../pubsub/README.md), and users should rather use the latter if they want to bridge events from other Google Cloud services using Pub/Sub into their clusters.
+This can be considered an implementation detail of the [CloudPubSubSource](../../examples/cloudpubsubsource/README.md), and users should rather use the latter if they want to bridge events from other Google Cloud services using Pub/Sub into their clusters.

 ## Prerequisites